akuramshin/akuramshin.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am currently in my last year of undergraduate studies at the University of Toronto studying Computer Science with a specialization in Computer Vision.
+I am a masters student at [Mila](https://mila.quebec/en) and the [Université de Montréal](https://www.umontreal.ca/en/), supervised by [Prof. Glen Berseth](https://neo-x.github.io/) at (REAL)[http://montrealrobotics.ca/].
 My interests lie at the intersection of robotics and machine learning.

-When I am not working you can find me training Brazilian Jiu-Jitsu, running, or [photographing abandoned buildings](https://www.instagram.com/urbanexplo/).
+When I am not working you can find me hiking, running, or photographing abandoned buildings.

 Publications
 ======